gbraekmans/enshure/doc/user/best_practices.rst

   Because you cannot start a new task when the old one is still in progress, means that enSHure won't continue to alter the state if a previous run with a cronjob failed.
-Maybe not exactly what you want, but it still provides with the peace of mind that a misconfigured enSHure won't continue filling your partitions with tar-archives for backup.
+Maybe this is not what you want, but it still provides with the peace of mind knowing that a misconfigured enSHure won't continue filling your backup-partition with tar-archives.

 Keep your sources together
 --------------------------